johnath/beep/DEVELOPMENT.md

     Not realistic.

-  * Add a priviledged `beep-daemon` to handle the beeping, and have a non-priviledge `beep` contact the beep daemon in some manner to do the actual beeping.
+  * Add a privileged `beep-daemon` to handle the beeping, and have a non-priviledge `beep` contact the beep daemon in some manner to do the actual beeping.